dungtl2003/chat-app-auth-service/README.md

 - `Authorization`: The access token of the user (Bearer token)

+### POST /signup

+Sign up and also login a user.
+The request body should contain the following fields:

+- `identifier`: The identifier of the user (email or username)
+- `password`: The password of the user
+- `device_id`: The device id of the user

+The response will contain the following fields:

+- `access_token`: The access token of the user

+This endpoint will also set the `refresh_token` cookie in the response.

 ## Configuration

 The service can be configured using the following environment variables: